Assessable income types for Housing SA and Community Housing

 - how much rent a public housing tenant is charged.

 This table sets out the different types of income, and whether they are assessable or non-assessable.
-It doesn’t apply to customers renting public housing in Aboriginal Communities.

 Contact Housing SA about income types that aren’t included in this list.

 Financial help to Aboriginal or Torres Strait Islander Australians who are studying or undertaking an Australian Apprenticeship.

 Provides income support and access to a range of concessions for eligible older Australians.